-- The Sensory Session Drill (2 laps) - Verbally acknowledge when you feel the car finally take a set in each corner (e.g. "set") - Alt.: Verbally call out when the car has settled enough from braking and is ready to turn in (e.g. "ready") - Focus attention on the weight transfer of the car
+- The Sensory Session Drill (2 laps) - Verbal: - Call out when you feel the car finally take a set in each corner (e.g. "set") - Call out when the car has settled enough from braking and is ready to turn in (e.g. "ready") - Non-Verbal: sensory session on weight transfer (intensity & location in corner) w/track-map write up - Focus attention on the weight transfer of the car